DavidCalebChaparroOrozco/Daily-Projects/README.md

   - **Example Usage**: The program includes an example of a quantum system with three states ("State A", "State B", "State C") and their respective probabilities.
 It demonstrates the collapse process and outputs the result.

   This project was a fascinating exploration of quantum mechanics concepts and recursion in Python.
 It allowed me to deepen my understanding of probability-based simulations and recursive algorithms while creating a simple yet powerful quantum system simulator.
+* Day 367: 🏦 Banking System in Python 💰

+  Today, I worked on a **Banking System** using Python, with a focus on Object-Oriented Programming (OOP) principles such as inheritance, encapsulation, and abstraction.
+The project allows users to create accounts, perform transactions, manage balances, and visualize financial data.
+Below are the key highlights:

+  - **Encapsulation**: The `Account` class encapsulates attributes like `account_number`, `balance`, and `customer_name`, ensuring that sensitive information is protected.
+Controlled access is provided through methods like `deposit`, `withdraw`, and `get_balance`.

+  - **Inheritance**: The system uses inheritance to differentiate between `SavingsAccount` and `CheckingAccount`, both derived from the `Account` class.
+This allows reusability of common attributes (like `account_number` and `balance`) while providing specialized functionality for each account type, such as interest calculation for savings accounts.

+  - **Abstraction**: The `Account` class provides a consistent interface for operations like deposits and withdrawals, while the `Bank` class abstracts the management of multiple accounts, making the system easy to extend with new features in the future.

+  - **Transaction Management**: The system tracks all transactions (deposits and withdrawals) for each account, allowing users to view their transaction history.
+This ensures transparency and helps users keep track of their financial activities.

+  - **Visualization**: Using `matplotlib`, the system provides visual representations of account balances and transaction histories.
+Users can view pie charts for balance distribution, bar charts for transaction types, and line charts for balance trends over time.

+  - **User-Friendly Interface**: A menu-driven interface allows users to interact with the system easily.
+Features include creating accounts, depositing funds, withdrawing funds, transferring money between accounts, applying interest, and deleting accounts.

+  - **Error Handling**: The system includes robust error handling to ensure smooth operation.
+Clear error messages are displayed for invalid inputs or failed operations, improving the user experience.

+  This project was an excellent exercise in applying OOP principles to create a well-structured and maintainable system.
+I had the opportunity to refine my understanding of how abstraction, encapsulation, and inheritance work together to create clean and reusable code, all while building a practical banking tool.